bitgapp/eqMac/README.md

 * Spectrum analyzer*
 * [AutoEQ](https://github.com/jaakkopasanen/AutoEq?referrer=eqMac&referer=eqMac&utm_source=eqMac) Integration*
 * Reverb* - Spatial audio enhancement
+* Volume Mixer* - Apply different volume levels per each application

 *Not Open Sourced

 ### Roadmap
 Idea is to become the ultimate Audio toolbox for macOS (some features might not be open sourced)
-* Volume Mixer - Apply different volume levels per each application
-* Separate L/R Channel EQ - Fix hearing impairements
 * Input Audio Source - Apply effects to any device: guitar, microphone etc.
+* Virtual Output - Export the Adjusted audio to any application
+* Custom UI - Fully customize the look and feel of eqMac by changing the User Interface Colors, Feature visibility and arrangement.
+* Hotkeys - Control eqMac with Keyboard Shortcuts
 * Recorder - save any audio playback (System, Input device, File)
+* Remote control from your phone
+* Separate L/R Channel EQ - Fix hearing impairements
+* API - Control all aspects of eqMac through a WebSocket API.
+Works with any programming language that supports WebSockets.
 * File playback and rendering - Apply effects to audio files and instantly render them
-* Remote control from your phone
-* Fully customizable UI
 * and more...

 [Vote on the Features you want to see sooner](https://eqmac.app/#coming-soon)